dbgomez94/dbgomez94.github.io/index.md

 ## Education

-* PhD, Georgia Institute of Techology
+* PhD, Georgia Institute of Techology | ~ May 2025
-  * Expected graduation: May 2025
-* MS, Georgia Institute of Technology
+* M.S, Georgia Institute of Technology | May 2020
-  * May 2020
-* BS, Georgia Institute of Technology
+* B.S, Georgia Institute of Technology | May 2018
-  * May 2018